-For this anthology, our thirteenth, Great Lakes Association of Horror Writers is looking for your lucky thirteen or unlucky thirteen stories.
+For this anthology, our sixteenth, Great Lakes Association of Horror Writers is looking for your Campfire Tales stories.

 These stories should be well-written, character-driven, and with a Michigan or Great Lakes connection.
-As members of GLAHW, this is your moment to shine, and we look forward to seeing your recipes – we mean, what you have to offer.
-No other type of stories will be accepted.
+As members of GLAHW, this is your moment to shine, and we look forward to seeing what you have to offer.

 Please follow proper manuscript format.
-If you don’t know what proper manuscript format is, please follow this link. http://www.shunn.net/format/story.html.
+If you don’t know what proper manuscript format is, please follow this link https://www.shunn.net/format/story/ and select Modern.
 Stories not in proper manuscript format will be returned unread.